yuusamaa/chicago-airbnb-crime-analysis/README.md

 * **Dependent Variable:** Number of Crimes (`num_crimes`)
 * **Independent Variables:** Per capita income (X1), poverty rate (X2), unemployment rate (X3), education level/without HS (X4), and hardship index (X5).

-## 📊 Model Statistics & Console Output
-The terminal outputs during the model execution clearly show the superiority of the spatial approach.
-The GWR model significantly outperformed the global model, increasing the explanatory power ($R^2$) from **0.278 to 0.441**.

 ## 📊 Key Findings & Insights
 Based on the statistical outputs and spatial mapping: